System Identification under Noise and Attack Regimes: Agnostic and Composite Robustness: Composite Robustness: Two-Stage Estimation Method

-\begin{remark} The conservative choice of $\beta_1$ and $\beta_2$ in Theorem \ref{thm:detect} reduces false positives, ensuring that clean data are largely preserved.
-When the residual exceeds the threshold, the corresponding data are likely attacked (see \ref{item:sec}).
-A fair amount of attacked data points may remain in the filtered set; however, we accept the bias incurred by these data to some extent (see \ref{item:first}), since the residual $|x_{t+1}^{(i)} - \mathring a_i^T x_t|$ is already shifted by $(\bar a_i - \mathring a_i)^T x_t = \mathcal{O}(\sigma_w \|x_t\|_2)$ even if there is no attack.
-This shift can be overcome only when attacked and clean data are perfectly separable. \end{remark}
+\begin{remark} The conservative choice of $\beta_1$ and $\beta_2$ in Algorithm \ref{algo1} reduces false positives, ensuring that clean data are largely preserved.
+If so, a non-negligible number of attacked data points may remain in the filtered set; however, we accept the resulting bias which is bounded with high probability by Lemma \ref{thm:detect}.
+This limitation can only be fully overcome when attacked and clean data are perfectly separable, allowing all attacked data to be detected and filtered out. \end{remark}

-\subsection{Analysis of Stage II}
+\subsubsection{Analysis of Stage II}

 In this section, we derive an estimation error bound for the least-squares estimator applied to the filtered dataset $\mathcal{T}_i$ for each $i$.
-Under perfect separability (\textit{e.g.}, attacks $\gg$ noise), the filtered dataset contains only clean data with zero-mean noise, without discarding any tail samples, allowing the least-squares estimator to achieve the optimal estimation error that converges to zero as $|\mathcal{T}_i|\to\infty$.
-However, each misclassification—either a false positive or a false negative—introduces additional bias by discarding clean data or including attacked data.
-We now formally present the main theorem, which is analyzed under the same parameter choices as in Theorem~\ref{thm:detect}.
+Under perfect separability (\textit{e.g.}, attacks $\gg$ noise), the filtered dataset contains only clean data with zero-mean noise and avoids discarding any tail-noise samples, allowing the least-squares estimator to achieve the optimal estimation error that converges to zero as $T\to\infty$.
+However, each misclassification, either a false positive or a false negative, introduces additional bias by discarding clean data or including attacked data.
+We now formally present the main theorem, where $\tilde a_1, \dots, \tilde a_n$ denote the estimates from Algorithm~\ref{algo1}.